JAlcocerT/JAlcocerT/content/blog/entrep-flaskcms.md

 ### Flask x PocketBase

-I was put in front of PB quite recently as I covered [here](https://jalcocert.github.io/JAlcocerT/pocketbase-redux/).
+I was put in front of PB *quite recently* as I covered [here](https://jalcocert.github.io/JAlcocerT/pocketbase-redux/).

 And I could not wait to try this combination!

 > I asked windsurf for some architectural help on how to get PB to be the one dictating who logs in and who does not as per [this project doc](https://github.com/JAlcocerT/morita-astroportfolio-flasked/blob/main/pb-flask.md)

-So we will get a Flask Container + PB Container:
+So we will get a Flask Container + PB Container: *you could also vibe code a simpler auth with just Flask, as Ill do for this [RE tweaks](#real-estate)*

 {{< cards cols="1" >}}
   {{< card link="https://github.com/JAlcocerT/Docker/tree/main/Dev/BaaS/PB" title="PB | Docker Config 🐋 ↗" >}}